-Immediate family member means the spouse, parent (including a stepparent), child (including a
+Immediate family member means the spouse, parent (including a stepparent), child (including a stepparent), grandparent, grandchild, sister, or brother (including a stepsister or stepbrother) of any covered individual.

 HUD may waive the conflict of interest requirements, except for members of Congress, for good cause.
 The PHA must submit a waiver request to the appropriate HUD Field Office for determination.